thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/707-1-26-Taigam&#x27;s-Strike.markdown

 flavor: ""
 ---

-Target creature gets +2/+0 until end of turn and can't be blocked this turn.

 Rebound <em>(If you cast this spell from your hand, exile it as it resolves.
 At the beginning of your next upkeep, you may cast it from exile without paying its mana cost.)</em>